glutanimate/MoodyRain/README.md

 ### Dependencies

-MoodyRain depends on `yad`, `mpv`, and `vorbis-tools`.
+MoodyRain depends on `yad`, `sox`, and `vorbis-tools`.
 On Ubuntu 14.04 and up you can install all dependencies with the following commands:

     sudo add-apt-repository ppa:webupd8team/y-ppa-manager
     sudo apt-get update
-    sudo apt-get install yad mpv vorbis-tools
+    sudo apt-get install yad sox vorbis-tools

+**Important note**: MoodyRain has recently switched from `mpv` to `sox` for audio playback.
+If you are updating from an earlier release of the script you will have to install `sox` first.

 ### Setup